 Raised Garden Bed Soil

 What is the best soil for raised garden beds?
 As you might guess, the best soil type for raised beds depends entirely on what you intend to grow and won’t be the same in all situations.
 Some plants thrive on acidic soil, like blueberry bushes.
 Others prefer a soil with higher pH.
-This plant preference remains just as true in a raised bed situation as in a ground garden.
+This plant preference remains just as true in

 In addition, your regional weather may impose different requirements on soil type for raised beds than those who live elsewhere.
 For example, in a hot, dry climate, you’ll want raised garden bed soil that retains moisture, but in an area with plentiful rainfall, drainage may be key.